hpc2n/sphinx-lesson-template/content/task-basics-2.rst

  - the second task is going to read and write from/into the variable :code:`number`, and
  - the third task is going to read from the variable :code:`number`.

-These clauses force the OpenMP implementation to execute the tasks in a order that respects the induces task dependencies:
+These clauses force the OpenMP implementation to execute the tasks in an order that respects the induced task dependencies:

 .. code-block:: bash
     :emphasize-lines: 3-4